 Sports utility vehicles (SUVs) are being purchased in higher numbers every year, which has increased the number of SUV accidents.
 Because of the vehicle’s narrow track and higher center of gravity, an SUV rollover accident is more likely to roll over compared to any other vehicle type.
 In fact, a rollover accident in an SUV tends to be more dangerous than traditional automobile accidents, because of the increased chance of head injuries involved, which produce fatal and non-fatal injuries.

-Rosenfeld Injury Lawyers is committed to securing the most favorable recovery for people injured in Chicago SUV rollover accidents.
+Rosenfeld Injury Lawyers LLC is committed to securing the most favorable recovery for people injured in Chicago SUV rollover accidents.
 Our attorneys will investigate the circumstances behind your accident to determine if a case should be brought against another driver or vehicle manufacturer.
 Regardless of the parties involved, you can rest assured that our law firm works with your best interests in mind-- all of our Illinois sports utility vehicle accident cases are handled on a contingency fee basis where a legal fee is charged only when there is a recovery for you.

 Purchasers Unknowing of Risks Associated With SUV Rollovers